JulissaDantes/rust-playground/README.md

 # rust-playground
-This is where I try things using rust.
+This is where I try PoCs using rust.

 ## Things to remember from the Rust book
 A crate can come in one of two forms: a binary crate or a library crate.
 Binary crates are programs you can compile to an executable that you can run, such as a command-line program or a server.
 Each must have a function called main that defines what happens when the executable runs.
 All the crates we’ve created so far have been binary crates.